 The Company remains in active negotiations with studios for additional films to fill out its short- and long-term film slate for the IMAX network.
-The Company also expects to announce additional local language films and exclusive IMAX events and experiences to be released to its global network throughout 2024.
+The Company expects to continue announcing additional local language films and exclusive IMAX events and experiences to be released throughout the remainder of 2024 to its global network.
+The Company has also announced the majority of the titles to be released in IMAX in 2025 including Avatar 3 and a record 14 or more Filmed for IMAX titles including four Marvel titles, the latest Mission Impossible installment, Superman Legacy and F1 from Apple.
+Additionally, IMAX expects to distribute a number of major titles in 2026 including an Avengers, Star Wars, Batman and Dune title.